Creating Application Rounds

 Protected from Rank

-• Standard application rounds (applications for admission/enrollment) should always be Rankable.
+• Set standard application rounds (applications for admissions and enrollment) to Rankable.

-• Applications for other items, such as summer high school programs or scholarships, should be set to Do not rank.
+• Set applications for other items, such as summer high school programs or scholarships, to Do not rank.

 Custom Status Portal

-This setting will override the Slate-delivered application status portal if a custom status portal exists.
+• This setting overrides the Slate-delivered application status portal if a custom status portal is selected here.

 Export Value